aherbert/gdsc-smlm/docs/msd_correction.rst

 When performing jump distance analysis it is not necessary to the correct each observed squared distance before fitting the MSD.
 Since the correction is a single scaling factor the computed diffusion coefficient can be adjusted by applying the linear correction factor.

-.. index:: fitting the plot of msd verses n frames

-Fitting the plot of MSD verses N frames
+Fitting the Plot of MSD verses N Frames
 ---------------------------------------

 When fitting the linear plot of MSD verses the number of frames we can account for the correction factor.
 The observed MSD is composed of the actual MSD multiplied by the correction factor before being adjusted for the precision error: